racoon0406/P4_DBproject/DB_M1/README.md

 TODO

 ## Run Manually
-To send and receive the data from and to **h1**, please run the following script:
 1. In a shell with the required VM image installed, navigate to `/DB_M1` directory and run:
     ```bash
     make